atomaszewicz/X-Files/RStudio/Analysis.md

           xfiles$chng[i]="N->N"
       } else xfiles$chng[i]="Y->Y"
  }
-#We input the value of the difference between the previous episode rating and the current into a new column 'chng_val'
+#Into a new column 'chng_val' we input the value of the difference in rating between the last episode and the current one

 for(i in 2:max(xfiles$total_ep_num)){
      xfiles$chng_val[i]<-(xfiles$rate[i]-xfiles$rate[i-1])